INSIDE: Roam the Gnome’s Guide to the Best Disney World Playgrounds & Play Areas for Toddlers & Kids.

 Interactive queues at Disney World for toddlers

-There’s also two other spots to mention in the quest for playground time-outs: interactive queues at both Dumbo and Winnie the Pooh rides.
+There’s also two other spots to mention in the quest for playground time-outs:

-This is Disney’s best invention EVER.
+Interactive Queues are Disney’s best invention EVER.

 Stop 53.
 The interactive queue at Dumbo the Flying Elephant in Storybook Circus